Antioch Brackish Water Desal Project

 At certain times of year, the waters near the City of Antioch are considered brackish when San Joaquin River flows decrease and the salty Bay waters reach further upstream.
 Because brackish water has lower concentrations of TDS and nitrates, less energy is needed to push the water through the RO membranes.
 Brackish water desalination can produce potable water supply at less than half the energy usage of seawater desalination.

-The Antioch Brackish Water Desalination Project utilizes existing infrastructure to the degree possible and also includes new facilities and infrastructure to improve the City’s water supply reliability and operational flexibility.
-The completed desalination facility will have a capacity of 6 million gallons per day, producing up to 5,500 acre feet per year (ac-ft/yr) which will offset purchases of more expensive CCWD water.
+The Antioch Brackish Water Desalination Project, which utilizes existing infrastructure to the extent possible, includes the construction of new desalination facilities and associated infrastructure, in order to improve the City’s water supply reliability and operational flexibility.
+Once constructed the desalination facility, located at the existing water treatment plant, will provide for 6 million gallons per day of capacity (producing up to 5,500 acre feet per year (ac-ft/yr), helping the City reduce its purchases of more expensive CCWD water.

 The Antioch Brackish Water Desalination Project consists of the following components: